 • • • •

 Physical proximity continued to be a problem.
 Although Tom was able to get around the ban on physical contact from his end by creating a simulacrum which bore a blood relationship to Lily.
 Indeed, although Voldemort’s attempt to counter the restriction lessened the effects of the reversed polarity, it was incapable of eliminating it.
 Harry was still thrown into pain once he was in physical proximity to Lord Voldemort, and any physical contact was excruciating.
-There doesn’t appear to be any really viable way for Tom to recreate for himself a soul which can touch Harry, or even to get near him without setting the scar off.
+There doesn’t appear to be any really viable way for Tom to recreate for himself a housing which can touch Harry, or even to get near him without setting the scar off.

 But in any case, the fact that Harry was carrying around a bit of his enemy’s soul in his forehead has somehow managed to gift him with at least a trace of his enemy’s abilities and power.
 Such as being able to understand Parseltongue.
 For whatever use that was worth.